charcoalphp/charcoal/README.md

 The `ViewServiceProvider` expects the following services / keys to be set on the container:

 - `logger` A PSR-3 logger
 - `config` Application configuration.
-Container a "view" config.
+Should contain a "view" config.

 ### The View Config

-Most service options can be set dynamically from a configuration object:
+Most service options can be set dynamically from a configuration object.

+Example:

 ```json
 {